What Kind of Wood Is Best for Knife Handles

 Package includes: 20 pieces of walnut wood scales

 The best part of this package is.
-It comes with distinct patterns that make each and steak knife unique.
+It comes with distinct patterns that make each steak knife unique.
 These pieces are also air-dried but contain 9% moisture.
 These pieces are also suitable for making handles for tools.
 If you need to repair your knife or make knife handles.

 3. Bookmatched Handle Blank Exotic Knife Scales Wood